Skip to main content

 2. Creates a new branch named worktree-feature-auth

-3. Checks out code from the default remote branch
+3. Checks out code from the remote default branch (e.g., origin/main or origin/master) โ€” note: not your current branch

 4. Starts Claude Code in the new directory